 Every 2 weeks for the remainder of the first year.

 After that usually done monthly.

 See this 4-minute video for an excellent summary of ANC monitoring and considerations.

 Inform the patient's primary care doc that he/she is on clozapine and provide education.

 Consider monitoring plasma troponin, beta‐natriuretic peptide and CRP weekly in the first 6 weeks of treatment, particularly where there is any suspicion of myocarditis.

-For further continued monitoring, see the table below taken from Maudsley's Prescribers Guide.
+For further continued monitoring true of all antipsychotics, see the table below taken from Maudsley's Prescribers Guide.